-is a teacher at heart, or a "soul guide" as Martha Beck would say.
-As such, she is often the "right person at the right time" for those whose path she crosses who are searching for help.
+As such, she is a right person at the right time for those whose paths cross hers - who are searching for kind of help.

-Sarah is the author of one book so far, although she is writing again in 2022.
+Sarah is the author of one book so far, and she is writing again.

 Keep scrolling for a note from Sarah!